jimmy82kr/python3/README.md

 \
 \
 -When the execution reaches the end of a while statement's block, it jumps back to the start to recheck the conditon. \
--Presss Ctrl + c to interrupt an infite loop \
+-Presss Ctrl + c to interrupt an infite loop. \
 -A break statement causes the execution to immediately leave the loop, without re-checking the conditon. \
--A continue statement causes the execution to immediate;y jump back to the start of the loop and re-check the conditon \
+-A continue statement causes the execution to immediate;y jump back to the start of the loop and re-check the conditon. \